-Though tuition is free to attend MSMS, certain fees are required in order to maintain appropriate services for students.
-Because of awareness that all families are not able to pay the required fees, assistance is available.
+Though MSMS does not charge tuition, certain fees are required in order to maintain appropriate services for students.
+B Families unable to pay the required fees will receive assistance.
 Applications for financial hardship waivers are available from the school.
 Applications for assistance in paying the required fees are available through the MSMS Foundation.
 Both forms can be found on the MSMS website and will be available during New Student Orientation.
 MSMS will maintain strict confidence regarding families who apply for the waivers and assistance.

-Room & Board Fee \$500
+Room & Board Fee \$500/semester